Competition of decoherence and quantum speed limits for quantum-gate fidelity in the Jaynes-Cummings model: Entanglement-induced error

-with $\tau := \omega_\navg t = g\sqrt{\navg}\,t$ denoting the reduced interaction time, expressed in radians.
-These bounds follow from the explicit computation of Eq.~(\ref{eq:best_case_fidelity}) for the JC model, under the approximation of Eq.~(\ref{eq:expval_approximation}), that we have carried out via the symbolic software SageMath~\cite{sagemath}.
-As a remark, it is worth observing that $\nstdev^2 = \navg$ for the Poisson distribution, so both bounds are compatible.
-In particular, for large $\navg$, the Poisson distribution resembles binomial distribution.
+by having the initial state of the drive in a Poisson or binomial distribution, respectively.
+In Eq.~(\ref{eq:eigenerrors_JC_model}), $\tau := \omega_\navg t = g\sqrt{\navg}\,t$ denotes the reduced interaction time, expressed in radians.
+These bounds follow from the explicit computation of Eq.~(\ref{eq:best_case_fidelity}) applied to the JC model under the approximation of Eq.~(\ref{eq:expval_approximation}), which we have carried out via the symbolic software SageMath~\cite{sagemath}.
+As a remark, it is worth observing that, since $s$ is kept constant, the assumption that the distribution of the drive state is concentrated around its mean remains valid in the $n \to \infty$ limit, in line with the Taylor expansion in~\eqref{eq:expval_approximation}.
+We also note that the approximation~\eqref{eq:eigenerrors_JC_model} holds for short times only due to the presence of the quadratic term $\propto\tau^2$.
+Moreover, $\nstdev^2 = \navg$ for the Poisson distribution; so, making this substitution in~\eqref{eq:eigenerrors_JC_model}, the bound for the binomial distribution reduces to the one of the Poisson distribution, such that both expressions are consistent.

-We illustrate in Fig.~\ref{fig:eigenerror_scaling} the scaling of the channel eigenerror $\bar \epsilon_t$ as provided by Eq.~(\ref{eq:eigenerrors_JC_model}) as a function of $\navg$ and $s = \nstdev^2 / \navg$, for the reduced interaction time $\tau=\pi/2$.
-On the left panel, we see that the channel eigenerror decreases as $1/\navg$ by taking constant the Fano factor $s$, both for the Poisson and Binomial distributions.
+We illustrate in Fig.~\ref{fig:eigenerror_scaling} the scaling of the channel eigenerror $\bar \epsilon_t$ as provided by Eq.~\eqref{eq:eigenerrors_JC_model} as a function of $\navg$ and $s = \nstdev^2 / \navg$, for the reduced interaction time $\tau=\pi/2$.
+On the left panel, we see that the channel eigenerror decreases as $1/\navg$ by taking constant the Fano factor $s$, for both the initial states given by a Poisson and binomial distribution.
 On the right panel, instead, $\bar \epsilon_t$ decreases as $1/s$ for constant $\navg$.
-Notice that the latter behaviour can be only inferred for the binomial distribution, being $s=1$ for the Poisson one.
-Interestingly, it is favourable to choose a value of $s$ as large as possible to decrease the channel eigenerror, thus `avoiding' pure number states of the drive.
+Notice that the latter behaviour can be only inferred from the binomial distribution, being $s=1$ for the Poisson one.
+Interestingly, Eq.~\eqref{eq:eigenerrors_JC_model} suggests that $s = \sin(\tau) / \tau$ minimizes the error for a given $\tau$, in line with previous observations using squeezed states~\cite{ikonen2017energy}, although---strictly speaking---the binomial distribution does not allow for values of $s$ larger than $1/2$.